North Australian Pastoral Company: History

 The NAPCO partnership was formed in 1877 by Queenslanders William Collins, William Forrest and Sir Thomas McIlwraith, with Englishmen John Warner and Sir William Ingram.
 The first station acquired was Alexandria Downs in the Northern Territory.

-Francis Foster invested in NAPCO in 1937 taking an 18% interest which grew through his lifetime to 43%, bringing with it exceptional pastoral skills and a long-term vision.
+Francis Foster invested in NAPCO in 1937 taking an 18% interest, which grew through his lifetime to 43%.
+His descendants eventually acquired a majority 51% stake in the company.

 Monkira and Coorabulka were acquired in 1939 as part of their plan to breed cattle at Alexandria and then fatten and sell from the Channel Country.